 - Change orders (if applicable)

 - Pending/missing details

-- Your builder will be sending you construction drawings that you’ll need to review.
-During this time, you’ll need to notify your Project Manager of your:
+Next, the post frame builder will send construction drawings for your review.
+At this time, you’ll need to provide your Project Manager with the following details:

 - Permit number

 - Financing status